What air treatment equipment is recommended for industrial compressors?

 Inadequately cleaned compressed air can hinder manufacturing processes and affect the efficiency of air-fed equipment.
 This post delves into the heart of this matter, discussing the equipment recommended for air treatment in the context of industrial compressors.

-Air Treatment in an Industrial Setting
+Types of Compressed Air Treatment in an Industrial Setting

 UK ISO Standards for Compressed Air

-In the UK, they developed ISO standards for air quality in an industrial setting.
 The ISO-8573-1 standard provides specifics on compressed air purity classes, in respect of oil, water (or vapour), and particulate matter (dust, dirt, etc.).

 Oil-free Compressors vs Oil-injected Compressors for Clean Air